siddardhtapl/Task_Aravind/README.md

  6. Once you get a new location as response, you are supposed to remove the old google marker and place the new marker on the new location you obtained as a response.

-## Form Validation using AngularJs

- 1. Create a form using HTML with input elements as in the Form.jpg image file.
- 2. The constraints to validate the form are provided in the constraints.jpg image file.

-  ** All the image files mentioned above are available inside form_sample folder **

 ## Time alloted to finish the task is 1.5 hours

 **ALL THE BEST**